software user's manual

-Chapter 5.: Loading and projecting of a scene
+Chapter 5.: Loading and playing scenes

-Chapter 7.: Filling the exposure sheet in
+Chapter 7.: The exposure sheet

 Chapter 9.: Effects

-Chapter 11.: Levels and level groups
+Chapter 12.: Levels and level groups

-Chapter 12.: Camera movements
+Chapter 13.: Camera movements

-Chapter 13.: Editing sound
+Chapter 14.: Editing sound

-Chapter 15.: Using the software on a network
+Chapter 16.: Using the software on a network

 Appendix: Hardware and software compatibility

 | This part is a usual copyright information.

 Yes, I give you the right to copy and share this manual free!

-Copyright (C) 1998 Fazekas László.
-All rights
+Copyright (C) 1998, 2016 Fazekas László.
+All rights reserved.

 All rights reserved.
 Content of this handbook can be freely copied, spread or distribute in printed or in form of electronic information, if its text remains in its full and unchanged form in the result of these operations.